Mental Health Resources

 And if you’re the one struggling?
 PLEASE reach out.
 There IS help and you CAN do it!
 Getting help is the strongest thing you can do.
 You’ve dedicated your life to helping others – please allow yourself to be on the receiving end.
 YOU ARE NEEDED!

 If the financial aspect is a stumbling block, rest assured there is help available for that too.
 Many of the options below are free and/or offer financial assistance.
 Many places accept insurance, as well.
-You can also send us financial help request here.
+You can also send us a financial help request here.

-(Local Tri-City) Start Moving On Counseling Phone: (928) 910-5145
+(Local Prescott, AZ area) Website: Start Moving On Counseling Phone: (928) 910-5145

-Veterans & First Responders in Crisis: 1-800-273-8255
+- Veterans & First Responders in Crisis: 1-800-273-8255

-The Marine Crop DSTRESS Line: 1-877-476-7734
+The Marine Corp DSTRESS Line: 1-877-476-7734

-Tragedy Assistance Program for Survivors (TAPS): 1-800-959-TAPS (8277)
+- Tragedy Assistance Program for Survivors (TAPS): 1-800-959-TAPS (8277)

 Education: Click to read articles in this tab or right-click to open in new tab.